gauxs/cp/algorithms/graph/shortest_path/single_source/dijkstra/README.md

 <img src="https://github.com/gauxs/cp/blob/master/media/images/dijkstra.jpg?raw=true" width="800" height="600">

 Following are some important observation on the algorithm:
 1. Once a vertex is ***relaxed*** it will not be picked again (by design and not by implementation).
 This means that algorithm is sure that there are no other ***shorter path*** to this vertex present in graph.
-Why can't we find a more shorter path?
+Think, why can't we find a more shorter path?
 2. If we modify this algorithm and pick any vertex(instead of minimum), the algorithm will still work but time complexity will increase.
 This is because we can keep finding ***shorter paths*** to this vertex in future iterations.
-Why will the complexity increase?
+Think, why will the complexity increase?

 ### Algorithm analysis